kidneyweakx/solidarity/PRIVACY_POLICY.md

 # Privacy Policy for Solid(ar)ity

-**Last Updated:** 2025.10.02
+**Last Updated:** 2025-01-15

 ## Introduction

-Solid(ar)ity ("we," "our," or "the app") is a privacy-first business card sharing application.
-This Privacy Policy explains our commitment to protecting your privacy and details how we handle your information.
+Solid(ar)ity is a privacy-first, peer-to-peer business card sharing application that prioritizes your privacy through local-first architecture and advanced zero-knowledge cryptography.

 **Our Core Principle:** Your data belongs to you.
-It lives on your device.
-We never collect, store, or transmit your personal information to any server.
+Everything stays on your device.
+We operate with zero servers and zero data collection.

 ---